sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

  * Verify that used memory should not cross the specified threshold value (90) of total memory.
  * Threshold can be set different based on platform.
  * Verify that memory_check service status is OK under system health cli.
- * Verify no memory related events under show system events cli.
+ * Verify no memory related events under show system --events cli.
+ * Increase the memory to go beyond threshold and verify  it in show system --events cli.

 ### 1.14 Check DPU status and pcie Link after memory exhaustion